khedimyoucef/Languages-et-Outil-Web/DEVOIRLOW.md

      </xsl:for-each>
      ```
      **Result:** `JaneJohn`
 8. **Other Functions (Etc.)**
    - **Conditional Processing:** Use of `<xsl:if>`, `<xsl:choose>`, etc.
    - **Template Reuse and Inheritance:** Using `<xsl:apply-templates>` and named templates.
    - **Variables and Parameters:** Use of `<xsl:variable>` and `<xsl:param>`.
-   - **Namespace Handling:** Working with multiple XML namespaces.

-Each of these features makes XSLT a powerful tool for transforming XML documents.